Harbiner-SAGA/HSAGA/README.md

 **Title**:  *Modularity of Galois representations valued in dual group of SO(n) and applications*

 <p style="text-align: justify;">
-<strong>Abstract</strong>:  <em>IOne of the basic ingredients in Wiles’ proof of Fermat’s Last Theorem is modularity lifting theorems of Galois representations valued in GL(2).
+<strong>Abstract</strong>:  <em>One of the basic ingredients in Wiles’ proof of Fermat’s Last Theorem is modularity lifting theorems of Galois representations valued in GL(2).
 This was further generalised by Clozel-Harris-Taylor to definite unitary groups.
 In this talk, I will discuss the case of definite special orthogonal groups and then talk about some potential applications in p-adic Langlands program.</em>
 </p>

 -----------------------------------